 The UC Faculty of Physics is composed of the Institute of Physics (IF) and the Institute of Astrophysics (IA).
 It is also part of the UC Center for Astro-Engineering (AIUC) and hosts the Research Center for Nanotechnology and Advanced Materials, CIEN-UC.

-Our mission is the continuous pursuit of knowledge and understanding of nature, specifically in the fields of Physics and Astrophysics.
+Our mission is the continuous pursuit of knowledge and a deeper understanding of nature, with a particular focus on the fields of Physics and Astrophysics.

-We seek to inspire curiosity, foster excellence in research, education, and service to society.
-We aim to train scientists with the skills, critical thinking, scientific ethics, and passion necessary to address the scientific and technological challenges of the 21st century.
+We seek to inspire curiosity and foster excellence in research, education, and service to society.
+Our goal is to train scientists equipped with the skills, critical thinking, scientific ethics, and passion needed to tackle the scientific and technological challenges of the 21st century.

-We promote the importance of sharing scientific knowledge and its value in society, and we advocate for a country where science is an integral part of its development.
+We promote the importance of sharing scientific knowledge and highlight its value to society, advocating for a country where science is an integral part of national development.

 We value the diversity of cultures, experiences, and perspectives that enrich both science and our community.